 Hasha creates new expressions for prayer and participation.
 She created the Sacred Drumming Circle, a celebration of Shabbat with drums and percussion.
 Her illustrated Tu B˙Shvat Haggadah is a great source for community observance and celebration.
 Covid isolated us from communal prayer.
 Now, gratefully, our services are in person.
 Hasha welcomes everyone (masked) to a new inclusive Friday night Shabbat Shalom! service, all ages, singing, blessing, with a short universal story, 5:30-6:00 p.m., the first Friday of each month.

-She is the recipient of numerous grants and awards from the city of Chicago, Skokie, as well as the prestigious Illinois Arts Council Fellowship Award.
-She is a graduate of the Institute for Jewish Spirituality Leadership Training for Cantors and continues to study with the Hevraya, a special program for Rabbis and Cantors.
+Cantor Perman is the recipient of numerous grants and awards including the prestigious Illinois Arts Council Fellowship Award.
+She holds degrees in theatre and graphic design as well as Cantorial Certification from Hebrew Union College, JIR, SSM.
+She is a graduate of the Institute for Jewish Spirituality Leadership Training for Cantors and continues to study with the IJS Hevraya, which supports Rabbis, Cantors, Lay Leaders, and Educators.

 Hasha delights in every voice.
 She believes her greatest skill is silence, making space for others to sing and find their harmony in community.